marcin-ochman/modular-slam/docs/index.md

 `modular-slam` is a flexible, high-performance library for building and experimenting with Simultaneous Localization and Mapping (SLAM) systems in both Python and C++.

-It’s designed to make SLAM prototyping fast and enjoyable: you can mix and match components—sensor models, optimization backends, data association strategies, and more—without fighting a large, monolithic codebase.
+It’s designed to make SLAM prototyping fast and enjoyable: you can mix and match components - data acquisition blocks, optimization backends, data association strategies, and more—without fighting a large, monolithic codebase.

 Use `modular-slam` when you want to: